Skip to main content

 2. Flu complications and pneumonia

-Because of the effects that diabetes has on the immune system, it may be harder to fight infections like the flu.
+Diabetes impacts your immune system (see below for how this happens).
+As a result, if you have diabetes, it may be harder for your body to fight infections like the flu.
 And this can lead to serious issues.
 Complications from the flu can include:

 Having infections like the flu can also worsen your diabetes.
 When your body is stressed by illness, it can make your blood sugar levels rise even higher.